 Not every CDB works every cove.
 A CDB based in Osage Beach might handle the Glaize Arm and Main Channel as their day-to-day work but rarely take projects to the upper Gravois.
 A CDB based in Camdenton might focus on the Niangua and Big Niangua corridor.
 When you're looking for a CDB, match the builder's day-to-day territory to your project's location.

 Three approaches work.
 Browse the Ameren-published roster and call CDBs whose addresses are close to your shoreline.
 Ask neighbors who have recently built or repaired docks who they used.
-Or use the matching form on the CDB Directory page; we route requests to the CDBs we've worked with in your specific corridor.
+Or use the matching form on the CDB Directory page; we route requests to CDBs who work your specific corridor.

 What this means for your project